Splamy/SplamyWeb/blogs/MMIX.md

 ## No, really, why ???

 The IEEE Student Group at my University hosts a fun little advent calender where instead of chocolate you get a coding problem each day.
 (If you're reading this during December check it out [here](https://advent.ieee.uni-passau.de/advent))
-Unlike at the popular Advent of Code however you don't submit your precalculated solution, but your source code.
-From then on it will be compiled in a VM and unit tested with various input.
+Unlike at the popular "Advent of Code" however you don't submit your precalculated solution, but your source code.
+From then on it will be compiled in a VM and unit tested with various inputs.
 And depending on how many cases it correctly solves you get points.
 So far so good.
-But the fun starts when they announced that they had over 25 languages supported on the backed and if you can solve each task with a different language, you get a little bonus.
+But the fun started when they announced that they had over 25 languages supported on the backed and if you can solve each task with a different language, you get a little bonus.

 Sounds like a challenge to me.
 Now, unlike most high-level languages, where even with little time investment you can get up to speed pretty fast, writing assembly is tedious.
 So why not taking a little detour and write a quick-and-dirty compiler myself...
 [![Automation: expectations vs reality](https://imgs.xkcd.com/comics/automation.png)](https://xkcd.com/1319/)